METEO 3 Lesson 5 Images

 Text description of the infrared image collected at 1131Z on February 25, 2008 image.

-The image is a satellite weather map showing a portion of the Gulf Coast region, including parts of Texas.
+The satellite image showing a portion of the Gulf Coast region, focused on parts of southeast Texas.
 A large yellow circle highlights an area centered around Corpus Christi, identified by location codes such as KRK (Corpus Christi), KNIR (Naval Air Station Corpus Christi), and KNGP (Corpus Christi International Airport).
 The background is a grayscale infrared satellite image depicting cloud coverage.
-Colored numbers and letter codes are overlaid, representing weather data, such as temperature and wind conditions, for various locations within the circle and beyond.
-The map has a color scale at the top ranging from black to purple, indicating different levels of data values.
+Station models are plotted across the map, in yellow, containing information about temperature, dew point, cloud cover, wind speed/direction, and pressure.
+The cloud top temperatures are warmer within the circle than outside of it, depicted by the darker grey colors inside the circle.
+The station models within the circle are all generally reporting overcast skies and fog, while stations outside the circle are mostly reporting clear skies.
+The map has a color scale at the top ranging from black to purple, indicating different cloud top temperatures.

 Credit: University of Wisconsin